madalinagriza/flashfinanceUI/[OLD] API spec .md

 ### POST /api/User/register

-**Description:** Registers a new user with a unique email, name, and password.
+**Description:** Creates a new user with a fresh user ID, password hash derived from the password, status ACTIVE, adds the user to Users, and returns the created user.

 **Requirements:**
 - email is not used by any existing user

 **Effects:**
-- creates a new user with a fresh user_id, password_hash derived from password, status ACTIVE
+- creates a new user with a fresh user\_id, password\_hash derived from password, status ACTIVE
 - adds the user to Users
 - returns the created user